Resources for Local Businesses

 - California Grants Portal – Find all the grants and loans offered on a competitive or first-come basis by California state agencies.

-- California Rebuilding Fund Loans with a 4.25% interest rate for small businesses with less than 2.5 million in revenue in 2019 experienced a decrease in business during the pandemic.
+- California Rebuilding Fund Loans offer a 4.25% interest rate for small businesses with 2019 revenue of less than $2.5 million that experienced a decrease in business during the pandemic.
 Learn more: www.CALoanFund.org.

 - Kiva loans – Zero-percent interest loans, up to $15,000.